reneses/tela/tela-server/docs/DEPLOYMENT.md

 The `Assembler` is the component responsible of reading the configuration, configuring and injecting the rest of components and instantiating the server.
 Although its usage is not required as this process can be done manually, it is quite advisable to use it.

-Then, whe import the modules we will register:
+Then, we import the modules we will register:

 ```java
 import io.reneses.tela.modules.instagram.InstagramTelaModule;